sofa-framework/doc/components/playback/comparetopology.md

 <!-- generate_doc -->
 # CompareTopology

-Compare Topology containers from a reference frame to the associated Topology
+Compare Topology containers from a reference frame to the associated Topology.

 __Target__: Sofa.Component.Playback